gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 * git - Your private git repository that was created upon gear creation.
 * php-5.3 - The core PHP runtime and associated configuration files.
 Your application is served from this directory.

+For a more human readable format, you can execute the following command on the node host:

+	$ cd /var/lib/openshift/.httpd.d
+	$ ls

 ##**Understanding directory structure on the localhost**

 When you created the PHP application using the *rhc app create* command, the private git repository that was created on your node host was cloned to your local machine.